Andrew-S-Rosen/QMOF/README.md

 Miscellaneous Python scripts that you may find helpful can be found at [database_tools](database_tools), such as scripts to filter out problematic MOF structures and add partial charges to a set of MOF CIFs.
 If you are looking for a specific MOF in the QMOF Database but don't know its identifier, please follow the suggestions at [mofid_search.md](mofid_search.md).

 ## Machine Learning
 For scripts to generate features and train ML models, refer to [machine_learning](machine_learning).
-For ML model performance on QMOF Database v8, please refer to [benchmarks.md](benchmarks.md).
+For ML model performance on QMOF Database, please refer to [benchmarks.md](benchmarks.md).

 ## Issue Tracking
 If you spot an issue with using or accessing the QMOF Database, please describe it in detail on the [Issues](https://github.com/arosen93/QMOF/issues) tracker.
 Similarly, if you identify any materials with structural fidelity issues not captured via the automated filtering steps, please share them so that they can be removed in future versions.